tronprotocol/tronwallet-adapter/packages/react/react-hooks/README.md

 Whether connect to the specified wallet automatically when loading the page and selecting a wallet.

+#### disableAutoConnectOnLoad

+-   Required: `false`
+-   Type: `boolean`
+-   Default: `true`

+When `autoConnect` enabled, whether automatically connect to current selected wallet when loading the page.
+If you don't want to connect the wallet when page is first loaded, set `disableAutoConnectOnLoad: true`.

 #### localStorageKey

 -   Required: `false`